sfneal/synfo/README.md

 synfo was developed to provide an easy way retrieve system information for various uses in any Python script.

 ## Usage
-Retrive information about the current system, Python interpreter or connected hardware.  synfo can be imported as a library or called from the command line.
+Retrieve information about the current system, Python interpreter or connected hardware.  synfo can be imported as a library or called from the command line.

 ### Import examples